Sermon by Rev. Sue Browning, April 8, 2018

 Sermons in this period were often direct commentary on current events.
 While these of course varied, and some would have been on human issues, e.g. forgiveness, and compassion, some resembled lengthy lectures, offering ethical and moral guidance on issues of science, immigration, and public schools.

 The vast majority of Unitarians, both lay and ordained, had supported the US entry into WW1 in April 1917.
-A few months later the American Unitarian Association, after debate, took a position on the war.
+A few months later the American Unitarian Association, after debate, took a position supporting the war.
 Former US president William Taft, who had been president from 1909-1913, was the moderator of the American Unitarian Association and supported the war effort.
 Rev. John Haynes Holmes took the pacifist position.
 Ultimately, the vote was 236-9 finding the sentiment of the conference to be, “war must be carried to a successful issue to stamp out militarism in the world, that we as the Unitarian body, approve the measures of President Wilson and Congress to carry on this war…”

 The association went a step further when its head, Rev. Samuel A. Eliot, stated he expected disloyal ministers to be dismissed by their congregations and some were.
 Patriotism and being of strong moral fiber were linked.
 And it was a rare time when congregational polity was overridden.

 For the most, part in 1918 women still couldn’t vote.
 After decades of false starts, change was in reach.
 In 1918 President Woodrow Wilson declared his support for women to vote, yet former Taft had expressed doubts.
 Would women be too emotional? he’d asked.
-While many of the women who led the suffrage cause were Unitarian, it’s interesting to review how broad the proactive advocacy was by Unitarian men in power at the time – something I’m still researching.
+While many of the women who led the suffrage cause were Unitarian, it’s interesting to review how broad (or limited?) the proactive advocacy for suffrage was by Unitarian men in power at the time – something I’m still researching.
 From the references I can find, Unitarian Association eventually voted by only a narrow margin to support women’s voting.

 There were very few female ministers by 1918.
 While at the turn of the century there had been a few dozen in the west, by 1918 ordination of women had all but ended.
 A UUA article notes, “By the turn of the 20th century, society in general experienced a reassertion of male authority.
 Unitarianism’s leaders began a concerted return to a more manly ministry in order to revitalize the denomination.” (https://www.uua.org/re/tapestry/adults/river/workshop9/178592.shtml)